6/06/2011 3:39pm, #151

 6/06/2011 4:15pm, #155

 6/06/2011 4:24pm, #156

 2. I said it was my pet peeve.
 I've explained in detail the whole situation, and what I get is a bunch of nut-riders crawling up my ass saying "just chill out man, because we are all so mellow we don't care about that stuff".
 Did I say every BJJ'er walks around like that?
-Yet you got your panties in a bunch anyway, going off half-cocked."We often joke -- and we really wish it were a joke -- that you will only encounter two basic problems with your 'self-defense' training.
+Yet you got your panties in a bunch anyway, going off half-cocked.

 1) That it doesn't work

 2) That it does work"